-1 Department of State
+Department of State (DOS)

-2 The Department of State (DOS) actively participates in the NNI in order to identify and promote 3 multilateral and bilateral scientific activities that support U.S. foreign policy objectives, protect 4 national security interests, advance economic interests, and foster environmental protection.
-5 International scientific collaboration enhances existing U.S. research, development, and 6 innovation programs.
-Nanotechnology's enormous potential to address global challenges 7 relating to the environment, energy, and health renders it an ideal subject for collaboration on pre-competitive and noncompetitive research.
-DOS assists NNI agencies in establishing 8 9 partnerships with counterpart institutions abroad by holding regular joint committee meetings 10 with representatives from over fifty countries.
-These meetings are governed by binding science 11 and technology agreements that facilitate exchange of scientific results, provide for protection 12 and allocation of intellectual property rights and benefit sharing, facilitate access for 13 researchers, address taxation issues, and respond to the complex set of issues associated with 14 economic development, domestic security, and regional stability.
-DOS also leads efforts in the 15 Working Party on Nanotechnology (WPN) of the OECD, the Strategic Approach to International 16 Chemicals Management (SAICM), and other international organizations that support the 17 responsible development of nanotechnology.
+DOS actively participates in the NNI in order to identify and promote multilateral and bilateral scientific activities that support U.S. foreign policy objectives, protect national security interests, advance economic interests, and foster environmental protection.
+International scientific collaboration enhances existing U.S. research, development, and innovation programs.
+Nanotechnology's enormous potential to address global challenges relating to the environment, energy, and health renders it an ideal subject for collaboration on precompetitive and noncompetitive research.
+DOS assists NNI agencies in establishing partnerships with counterpart institutions abroad by holding regular joint committee meetings with representatives from over fifty countries.
+These meetings are governed by binding science and technology agreements that facilitate exchange of scientific results, provide for protection and allocation of intellectual property rights and benefit sharing, facilitate access for researchers, address taxation issues, and regional stability.
+DOS also leads efforts in the Working Party on Nanotechnology (WPN) of the OECD, the Strategic Approach to International Chemicals Management (SAICM), and other international organizations that support the responsible development of nanotechnology.